PHP¶

 Pass a GET parameter.
 You could append something like “&validationError=” . $validate[‘errorMessage’] to the URL you’re passing to the Location header, and then in the display page access it via $_GET.
 Save the validation status in the $_SESSION.
 The PHP manual contains a lot of information about sessions (maybe you’re already using them?)
 Restructure your code in a way that you don’t redirect on error, but on success.
 Some more information on the 3rd proposal: You write one PHP-Script which displays the form and handles the form post request.
 If validation fails, you simply redisplay, and insert the echo statement you already have.
 If it suceeds, you redirect to some success page.
 This way, the variable will remain accessible, since it’s still the same request.

-the built-in function htmlentities(str) (or htmlspecialchars(str)) converts all the special characters to HTML entities (e.g., > to &gt;, < to &lt;, ” to &quot;, & to &amp;).
+the built-in function htmlentities(str) (or htmlspecialchars(str)) converts all the special characters to HTML entities (e.g., > to >, < to <, ” to ", & to &).
 It is important to convert special characters, in particular, < and >, before echoing back to the client to prevent the so-called Cross-Site Scripting attack (XSS).

-Redirect to another page
+Redirect to another page¶

 header(“Location: home.php”);

-Check query parameters
+Check query parameters¶

 $slide = ( isset($_GET[“id”]) && trim($_GET[“id”]) == ‘link1’ ) ? trim ($_GET[“id”]) : ‘’;

-Get the class name
+Get the class name¶

 static::class